Articles

 03 September 2023

 Kawasaki disease (KD) is a systemic vasculitis mainly affects children under 5 years of age.
 If untreated, sudden death may occur due to coronary artery aneurysms.
 KD incidences vary among different populations, being highest among East Asian and lowest among Caucasian ethnic groups.
 But the underlying genetic mechanism is not fully understood.
-Dr. Meng Lin et.al from our laboratory discovered that children with KD who developed coronary artery aneurysms had decreased expression of the minichromosome maintenance protein MCM8 and increased activation of type I interferon signaling compared with healthy control subjects.
-By creating a Mcm8 knockout mice, Meng went on to discover that it was mtDNA that were accumulated in the cytosol ...read more
+Dr. Meng Lin et.al ...read more

 Pathological Jaundice